Barcelona target Depay expects clubs to show interest in January transfer market | Goal.com

 Memphis is not perturbed by the setback and seems optimistic that a deal can be completed in the winter.

-“I’m 26 and my transfer will cost next to nothing,” the former Manchester United player told ND DeS tem on Saturday.
+“I’m 26 and my transfer will cost next to nothing,” the former Manchester United player told BN DeStem on Saturday.
 “So we can expect that clubs will show an interest.
 It’ll be January soon.
 We’ll have to see how things are going.
 Not that I will definitely be leaving, but the possibility of clubs showing up soon is probably greater.”

 Amid the transfer speculation that has swirled around him, Memphis has found his playing time under Rudi Garcia cut down and he is eager to get back in the team with Lyon foundering in mid-table in Ligue 1 after six matches of the season.